w3c/aria/.github/pull_request_template.md

 * [ ] Any other dependent changes?

 # Test, Documentation and Implementation tracking
-Once this PR and all related PRs have been been approved by the working group, tests should be written and issues should be opened on browsers.
+Once this PR and all related PRs have been  approved by the working group, tests should be written and issues should be opened on browsers.
 Add N/A and check when not applicable.